fastlane/fastlane/README.md

 screenshots_path "./screenshots"
 ```
-The screenshots folder must include one subfolder per language (see [Available language codes](#available-language-codes))
+The screenshots folder must include one subfolder per language (see [Available language codes](#available-language-codes)).

+To let the computer create the screenshots for you, checkout [this section of the README](#automatically-create-screenshots).

 #### Upload a new ipa file with a changelog to the App Store
 This will submit a new update to Apple